 With the new virtual exhibition called ‘1238: The Battle of Iceland‘ opening in the town of Sauðárkrókur in the northwest of Iceland this summer, you can immerse yourself in the Icelandic civil war.
 In this article, I interview Áskeill Heiðar Ásgeirsson who is the manager of the exhibition.
 But first, the basics of the Icelandic civil war.

 Fighting like rats in a sack

 During the 12th and early 13th century, power gravitated to a few clans which came to rule large parts of the country.
 For about forty years, from about 1220 – 1262 the clans and their leaders fought for land, prestige and wealth like rats in a sack.
-The rich and powerful dominated Althingi was strictly a legislature and judiciary.
+The rich and powerful dominated Althingi which was strictly a legislature and a judiciary.
 There was no executive power in the form of a king, only power hungry chieftains and the farmers they ruled.

 Christians not really loving their neighbours